AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; tools --> views --> project

 The project view displays a representation of the various components of your project.
-By default, it's displayed on the left side of the workspace.
+By default, it is displayed on the left side of the workspace.
 Select it using the :menuselection:`Project --> Project View` or :menuselection:`Tools --> Views --> Project` menus.